Khalmade/Biogas-system/README.md

-# 🌍 Biogas Microgrid for Rural Households
+# 🌍 Biogas System for Wumba District

 ## 📖 Project Overview
 This project models a **small-scale biogas system** designed to meet the cooking needs of **20 households in the Wumba district, Abuja, FCT**.